xyzpw/ascii-physics/README.md

 - `I`: input mode
 - `N`: add obstacle

+#### Mouse Controls
+Clicking an area on terminal will spawn an object there.<br>
+Clicking on an object will allow you to move it, when the left mouse is released the object will be placed in that position, this can be canceled by pressing right click while left click is still being pressed.

 #### Changing Values
 - `KEY_UP`: Increment selected value
 - `KEY_DOWN`: Decrement selected value